kloudowl/terraform-aws-eks/README.md

 <!-- BEGIN_TF_DOCS -->
-# IllumiDesk Cloud
+# Terraform AWS EKS Terraform Module

-This is the configuration used to deploy the IllumiDesk stack with Terraform.
-This setup uses AWS S3 + AWS DynamoDB to manage Terraform state.
+This is an opinionated setup that uses Terraform to manage an AWS EKS.

 ## What will this setup do?

-This is a Terraform configuration that manages the IllumiDesk stack.
+This is a Terraform configuration that manages the an AWS EKS stack.
 It will create the following resources:

 - AWS Application Load Balancer
 - AWS EKS Cluster